 In addition to all the main series games listed above, the Tomb Raider franchise has also received a number of mobile spin-off titles – four Java games and three games released for modern smartphone operating systems.

 Tomb Raider: The Osiris Codex

 Lara Croft: Relic Run

 Lara Croft Go

 iOS, Android, Windows Phone, Windows, macOS, Linux, PlayStation 4, PlayStation Vita

-That would be a brief overview of all the Tomb Raider games released so far!
+That would be an overview of all the Tomb Raider games released so far!
 If you feel that we have missed anything important or made any errors, let us know in the comments and we’ll see about fixing the article ASAP.